sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ## Benefits to the Ecosystem

-To operators, this talk
+For system developers and operators, this talk

-To model deveopers, this talk
+For model developers, this talk how to
+For contributors in the ecosystem, this talk

 ## Open Source Projects